abranhe/abranhe-feedback/README.md

 # Overview

 Feedback is welcome, so let's hear it!
-I created this simple **CLI** with the objective of get people opinions from the command line interface. **Feedbacks** are always good, so I glad to know everyone's opinions.
+I created this simple **CLI** with the objective of get people opinions from the command line interface. **Feedbacks** are always good, so I am glad to know everyone's opinions.

 You can also do it online at [feedback.abranhe.com](https://feedback.abranhe.com)